sofyahreksoftware/react_to-do-list/README.md

 ## Description

-An application provides making a to-do-list.
-You also can mark and cross done tasks.
+An application provides making a simple to-do-list.

 ## Instruction.
 How to use an application?

 ![Screenshot of application](src/app-screenshot.png)

-### <span style="color:yellow;">How to add a task?</span>
+### How to add a task?

-To add a task you need to fill in a form with a task and click a button on the right or at the bottom if you are using it on a mobile device?
+To add a task you need to fill in a form with a task and click a button on the right or at the bottom if you are using it on a mobile device.

-### <span style="color:yellow;">How to remove task?</span>
+### How to remove task?

-To remove a task you need to click a red button on the right side of the task?
+To remove a task you need to click a red button on the right side of the task.

-### <span style="color:yellow;">How to mark that the task is done?</span>
+### How to mark that the task is done?

-To mark that the task is done you need to click a green button on the left side of the task and then it will change to check mark?
+To mark that the task is done you need to click a green button on the left side of the task and then it will change to check mark.

+### How to save changes in to do list?

+The application features automatic task saving to **Local Storage**, so there's no need for manual saves.

 ## Available Scripts